Improved invariant polytope algorithm and applications: Conclusion and further work

 \subsection{Further work}

-From the mathematical point of view, the question why the modified Gripenberg algorithm~\ref{alg_modgrip} works so well is of interest, in particular why it works mostly better than the \emph{random} modified Gripenberg algorithm.
+From the mathematical point of view, the question why the modified Gripenberg algorithm~\ref{alg_modgrip} works so well is of interest, in particular why it works mostly better than the \emph{random} Gripenberg algorithm.
 It also may be useful to search for better estimates for the Minkowski norms, e.g.\ with orthant-monotonic norms, which would lead to a considerable speed up of the modified invariant polytope algorithm.

-From the algorithmic point of view, the algorithm could be made faster by using approximate solutions to the LP-problem when computing the Minkowski-norms, since the exact value of the norms is of minor interest --- for the algorithm it is enough to know whether a point is inside or outside of the polytope.
+From the algorithmic point of view, the modified invariant polytope algorithm could be made faster by using approximate solutions to the LP-problem when computing the Minkowski-norms, since the exact value of the norms is of minor interest --- for the modified invariant polytope algorithm it is enough to know whether a point is inside or outside of the polytope.

-We plan to implement the (seldom occurring) case $(C)$ of complex leading eigenvalue in the near future and optimize the algorithm for a large number of parallel threads.
+We plan to implement the case $(C)$ of complex leading eigenvalue in the near future and optimize the modified invariant polytope algorithm for a large number of parallel threads.
+Case $(C)$ occurs seldom, in the sense that we did not encounter a set of matrices of practical interest with complex leading eigenvectors yet.

 \begin{acks} The author is grateful for the hospitality, help and encouragement of Prof.~V.~Yu.~Protasov.
-The work is supported by the \grantsponsor{FWF}{Austrian Science Fund}{www.fwf.ac.at} under Grant \grantnum[www.fwf.ac.at]{FWF}{P 28287} \end{acks}
+The work is supported by the \grantsponsor{FWF}{Austrian Science Fund}{www.fwf.ac.at} under Grant \grantnum[www.fwf.ac.at]{FWF}{P 28287} and by ``Vienna Scientific Cluster'' (VSC) for providing computational resource